krheng14/How-Attention-Improves-a-CNN-s-Performance/README.md

 ## [Comparison with GradCam](#compare) <a name="compare"></a>

 Grad-cam is another method of deriving which part of the image is most relevant for making predictions.
 It is computed from combining the activations and gradients to get a weighted map that represents importance of different regions of image.
-In this case, using grad cam to check the last conv2d layer from the Pool 4 block, it shows that this layer is looking at the face of cats mostly, while the attention map output from pool 4 shows the model seems to be paying attention to the whole cat.
+In this case, using grad cam to check the last conv2d layer from the pool 4 block, it shows that this layer is looking at the face of cats mostly, while the attention map output from pool 4 shows the model seems to be paying attention to the whole cat.

 ![Gradcam](./image/gradcam.png)